mayl730/ipt.solo-mvp-fast-recipe/README.md

 ## Future Release
 1. Style the CSS with Tailwind CSS.
 2. Login would be required for the Admin features (Add recipes, Edit & Delete recipes)
+3. Bug fix for crashing when accessing recipe-detail or edit directory directly.

 ## Available Scripts